-Occasionally student (or others) may ask you about the meaning of words and expressions you commonly use, and while you are trying to give some explanations or definitions, you realise that this is not easy at all.
+Occasionally, students (or others) may ask you about the meaning of words and expressions you commonly use.
+While trying to give some explanations or definitions, you realise that this is not easy.

 Here are some examples.

 - What is the difference in meaning between to be on time” versus “to be in time”, “to walk to the park” versus “to walk towards the park, “to be at the airport” versus “to be in the airport”…, and why is it dangerous to be “on the airport”?

 - What is the difference between “still”, “yet”, “already”, and “just”?

 - How come “while” and “during” basically have the same meaning but cannot be used interchangeably?